 Radiculitis, also known as radiating pain, is ultimately a sign that a nerve or nerve root along the spinal column is under pressure from some sort of injury or inflammation.
 It is a common symptom of many spinal conditions and manifests itself as pain that seems to travel the length of a nerve—for instance, down an entire arm or leg.

-Travelling pain is a form of referred pain—that is, pain that is felt in a place different from its origin.
-When, for instance, a herniated disc extrudes beyond its normal space between intervertebral discs, it may impinge upon one of the many nerve roots that depart from the spinal cord.
+Traveling pain is a form of referred pain—that is, pain that is felt in a place different from its origin.
+When, for instance, a herniated disc extrudes beyond its normal space between vertebrae, it may impinge upon one of the many nerve roots that depart from the spinal cord.
 This pinching results in pain that may radiate along the entire length of the nerve root.
-Sciatica (lower back pain that radiates down the leg and into the foot), which is perhaps the best known example of radiating pain, follows precisely that pattern—a bulging disc or a herniated disc pinches the sciatic nerve, a branch of which runs from the lower back all the way to each foot, and causes pain in the lower back, the back of the thigh and knee, and the foot.
+Sciatica (lower back pain that radiates down the leg and into the foot), which is perhaps the best known example of radiating pain, follows precisely that pattern—a bulging disc or a herniated disc pinches the sciatic nerve, a branch of which runs from the lower back all the way to each foot, and causes pain in the lower back, the back of the thigh and knee and the foot.

-Treatment for Radiating Pain
+Treatment for radiating pain